-Deferred revenue is the grant funding received from RMIT University and represents the entity's obligation to transfer goods or services to students and is recognised over time as restricted allowable activities are delivered and any unspent funds must be returned to RMIT University under AASB15 as the conditions for recognition are deemed sufficiently specific.
+Deferred revenue is the grant funding received from RMIT University and represents the entity's obligation to transfer goods or services to students and is recognised over time as restricted allowable activities are delivered as per the grant agreement.

 Note 11.
 Key management personnel disclosures